ORNL/intersect-architecture/concept.rst

 :ref:`intersect:arch:ms`
    The :ref:`intersect:arch:ms` maps the :ref:`intersect:arch:pat` to
    the :ref:`intersect:arch:sos` with loosely coupled microservices and uniform interfaces.
-It defines :ref:`intersect:arch:ms:interactions` and provides a :ref:`intersect:arch:ms:class` that includes :ref:`intersect:arch:ms:class:infrastructure` and :ref:`intersect:arch:ms:class:experiment`.
+It defines :ref:`intersect:arch:ms:interaction` and provides a :ref:`intersect:arch:ms:classification` that includes :ref:`intersect:arch:ms:classification:infrastructure` and :ref:`intersect:arch:ms:classification:experiment`.
 The microservices are defined to facilitate composition within the federated :ref:`intersect:arch:sos`.
    :term:`INTERSECT` infrastructure microservices represent common service functionality and capabilities, such as data management, computing,